Miltani/FFXIAddons/mmmbot/readme.md

 3. Quit and Talk to Chacharoon again
 4. Go to the player selection sub menu (I couldn't find an incoming or outgoing packet when I went between the main menu and player selection sub menu)
 4. //mmmbot start
-5. Select player (Only tested logic against Green Thumb Moogle Pattern D. Quite possible algorithm will lose in some instances).
+5. Select player (Only tested logic against Green Thumb Moogle.
+Quite possible algorithm will lose in some instances).

 # Commands